davidecrociati/CDMO-project/README.md

 # CDMO-project

 Project exam for the course in _"Combinatorial Decision Making and Optimization"_ of the Master's degree in Artificial Intelligence, University of Bologna (2023/2024).
+The aim of this project is to model and solve the **Multiple Courier Planning Problem**—a variation of the Capacitated Vehicle Routing Problem (CVRP), using four different methodologies:

+1. **Constraint Programming (CP)**
+2. **Propositional Satisfiability (SAT)**
+3. **Satisfiability Modulo Theories (SMT)**
+4. **Mixed-Integer Linear Programming (MIP)**

+Each approach will be evaluated to understand its strengths and limitations in solving this combinatorial optimization challenge.

 ## Docker Instructions